 Working near horses and leading them might seem like the simplest thing you do every day, but there’s also a big safety risk if you’re not doing it correctly.
-To minimize the chance of an accident for you or your pony, follow these tips from the United States Pony Clubs.
+To minimize the chance of an accident for you or your pony, follow these tips from the United States Pony Clubs on how to lead a horse the right way:

-- Make sure you’re always working from the left side of the horse.
+- The first tip on how to lead a horse the right way is to make sure you’re always working from the left side of the horse.
 (See the “Fun Fact” below.)

 - Start by holding the rope with your right hand closest to the halter, about 6 inches down from the buckle.
 Your left hand should hold the excess rope folded up.
 Remember to hold the excess so the tail doesn’t drag, but don’t wrap the rope around your hand in case something goes wrong.
 If it’s wrapped around your hand, it can be pulled tight and you can get hurt.